-Apple is currently testing iOS 12 developer beta releases with users signed up to Apple’s Developer Program.
-Announced at WWDC 2018, along with macOS Mojave, iOS 12 contains major performance improvements, updates to built-in apps, revamped notifications and much more.
-If you are interested in testing iOS 12, here is how you can install the developer beta on your iPhone or iPad.
+Apple has released iOS 12.1 developer beta 4.
+To download the new release, users must be signed up to Apple’s Developer Program. iOS 12 was released in September with major performance improvements, updates to built-in apps, revamped notifications, Screen Time, and much more.
+If you are interested in testing iOS 12.1, here is how you can install the developer beta on your iPhone or iPad.

 It goes without saying that a developer beta should not be installed on a non-test device.
 It might cause issues like data loss, battery drainage, heat up and other unexpected problems.
-Despite the stability and performance improvements in iOS 12, it is still a beta and many features do not work as expected.
-You might want to wait for iOS 12 public beta instead, which would have better stability than early developer betas.
+You might want to wait for iOS 12.1 public beta 4 instead, which would have better stability than early developer betas.

 Backup iOS device using iTunes and iCloud